networknt/light-doc/docs/content/roadmap/index.md

 benchmark and compare results.
 We are confident we can dramatically exceed KONG benchmarks and intent to publish the results, which will provide some useful media attention and bragging rights.

+# 1.12.0 Create light-balancer
+Requester: Eric Broda, October 10, 2017

+Current load balancer components are relatively heavyweight and typically require a hardware footprint.
+All require complex configurations to support secure operations, especially at-scale.
+There is a market opportunity to offer a light-weight, ultra high-performance, and secure software-based load balancer.
+Our "light" framework addresses this market need:  it is ultra-high performance, light-weight, and offers secure operations out-of-the-box.